thedevdojo/tails-components/README.md

 [Tails](https://devdojo.com/tails) is a (no-config) copy'n paste library of hand-crafted templates and components built in [TailwindCSS](https://tailwindcss.com).

+## ⚠️ Future of Tails

+After some in-house talks, we have decided that for the future.
+[Tails](https://devdojo.com/tails) will become a page builder.
+Thus we will be closing all PRs and any updates to existing components and templates.
+The components and templates currently available in Tails will continue to exist for the foreseeable future.
+We hope you stick around for the exciting new chapter of Tails.

 ## 🔗 Links

 - [TailwindCSS Components](https://devdojo.com/tailwindcss/components)